 Looking for a few ideas for activities and things to do in Malta for kids while on holiday?

 - The Petting Farm (Ta’ Qali) is a fun experience for children to mingle with farm animals and get up close with them to a point where they can even feed them fodder available on the farm.
 Some of the animals there are llamas, goats, and sheep.
 There is also a section that hosts rabbits as well as an aviary with colourful birds like cockatiels, parakeets, budgies, finches, and close by there is an emu, a guinea fowl and a pheasant.

-- Malta Aviation Museum (Ta’ Qali), is based in 3 hangars and covers the story of aviation on the islands, mostly centring on world War II and its aftermath.
+- Malta Aviation Museum (Ta’ Qali), is based in 3 hangars and covers the story of aviation on the islands, mostly centering on WWII and its aftermath.
 It also includes the presentation of certain aircraft found on the island, which were preserved and restored to a pristine condition.